JVidalN/JVidalN/README.md

 ## I'm FullStack Developer!

-- 🌱 I currently learn new stacks 🤣
+- 🌱 I'm currently learn new stacks 🤣
 - 👯 I'm looking for open source projects to collaborate and full and partial time remote jobs
 - 🥅 2020 Goals: Get my ideas off the ground; Improve my English; Share knowledge with articles, videos and codes
 - ⚡ Hobbies: Playing the guitar relaxes me; Play MMORPGs and others; Run and ride a bike.